dotnet/runtime/src/tools/linker/docs/error-codes.md

   [return: DynamicallyAccessedMembers(DynamicallyAccessedMemberTypes.PublicConstructors)]
   Type TestMethod()
   {
-      // IL2076 Trim analysis: 'target method' method return value does not satisfy 'DynamicallyAccessedMembersAttribute' requirements.
-The field 'source field' does not have matching annotations.
-The source value must declare at least the same requirements as those declared on the target location it is assigned to.
+      // IL2076 Trim analysis: 'TestMethod' method return value does not satisfy 'DynamicallyAccessedMembersAttribute' requirements.
+The field '_typeField' does not have matching annotations.
+The source value must declare at least the same requirements as those declared on the target location it is assigned to. return _typeField;
-      _typeField;
   }
   ```